createcandle/voco/README.md

 Restart snips: `sudo systemctl restart snips-*`

-Restart the WebThigns gateway: `sudo systemctl restart mozilla-iot-gateway.service`
+Restart the WebThings gateway: `sudo systemctl restart mozilla-iot-gateway.service`

+### I don't hear confirmation beeps

+If you want audio feedback (beeps) when "hey snips" has been recognised, you will ahve to enable it.
+Open `sudo nano /etc/snips.toml` again.
+Under `[snips dialogue]` set `sound_feedback_disabled_default` to `false`